 I also realized that without those memories, he did not have in love feelings for me anymore.
 He wasn't hugging me, holding my hand or anything anymore.

 He was snappy because his brain was still healing, and after 5 years of being strong for him to help him through epilepsy and surgery, I finally broke down and cried for a week.
 The surgery changed him and he no longer wants to be in an intimate relationship.

 What I learned is that there are different kinds of long term memory:

-- Semantic Memory: general knowledge of the world and things in your life.
+- Semantic Memory: general knowledge of the world and things in

 - Episodic Memory: personal experiences in life.
 Your timeline.